KuhakuPixel/AceTheGame/README.md

 - Memory scanner and editor for Android and Linux platform

-  An intuitive Android tool featuring a user-friendly graphical interface.
-This feature  enables users to effortlessly manipulate various in-app memories like coins, items, and health.
+  This feature  enables users to effortlessly manipulate various in-app memories like coins, items, and health through graphical interface.
 Additionally, it provides advanced capabilities for crafting hacks such as fly (by freezing y value) or teleportation.

 - Non rooted support for android application (patching)